popcorn-time/popcorn-app/README.md

 4. Run `/Applications/node-webkit.app/Contents/MacOS/node-webkit .` in Terminal to open up the application.
 5. Update `js/vendor/config.js` with your [themoviedb.org](http://themoviedb.org) API key.
 Pst. if you need one contact us.

+_Help_

+5.bis for some reason npm install wont install moviedb, you need to run `npm install moviedb` manually in the popcorn folder.

 ## Any problem?

 ### Regarding superagent dependency